Samanta2002/certificates/README.md

     presence of other diseases, nutritional adequacy, standardized growth rate in infancy, birth weight, autoantibodies, impaired glucose metabolism, and hereditary predispositions, to predict whether a child is at risk or already diabetic.
 This multi-algorithm approach enhances prediction accuracy, providing users with a reliable assessment of the child's health status.
+**AICDAKD: (1st International Conference on Advancement of Intelligent Computing in Data Analysis and Knowledge Discovery)**

+    Topic: Traffic Eye: Smart Enforcement System
+    Abstract.
+The growing population over the world and easy affordability of motor vehicles makes it very difficult to control traffic in crowded places.
+    Vehicles lacking proper documents remain a persistent issue for the government to maintain a perfect Traffic policy with the assurance of a clean, clear, and safe environment.
+These issues lead to the rising of pollutions, crimes, and needless penalties.
+In order to solve this, we have developed a system which automatically generates fines upon detecting vehicles with illegitimate documents using their license plates.
+The Smart Enforcement System offers significant advantages for the Traffic management system.
+This system uses trained YOLOv11 model for license plate and vehicle detection, ESRGAN to produce high resolution images from the detected low-quality number plates, and PaddleOCR for accurate character recognition.
+This will not only help providing transparency, and effectiveness, but also increase dependability in traffic law enforcement by streamlining payment and lowering direct police involvement.